 Content such as how-to blog articles, podcasts, case studies, or interviews allows you to show off your expertise in your niche and help your potential customers at the same time.
 Content marketing will not only build your credibility as an expert, but it will also help you build trust with your audience which is essential for brand loyalty.

-Make a list of the problems or pain points that your target audience experiences and develop content that helps them find solutions.
+Make a list of the problems or pain points that your target audience experiences and develop content to find solutions.
 And don’t use your content to sell, sell, sell.
-The purpose of content marketing is to help customers and establish your brand, which will lead to organic sales eventually anyway.
+Content marketing aims to help customers establish your brand, which will eventually lead to organic sales.

 #2 Build Brand Awareness